louis-young/github-activity-visualiser/README.md

 # GitHub Activity Visualiser

-React application to visualise a GitHub user's latest activity by making requests to the GitHub API.
+A React application to visualise a GitHub user's latest activity by making requests to the GitHub API.

 ![GitHub Activity Visualiser](documentation/github-activity-visualiser.jpg)